 Despite its inability to grow at 37°C in culture A. ustus is considered an opportunistic human pathogen .
 A. ustus rarely causes human infections.
 However, they may be of particular concern due to decreased susceptibility of this fungus to antifungal drugs like amphotericin B, caspofungin, itraconazoe, voriconazole, and posaconazole [3, 7].
 The spectrum of infection includes nail infection, ear infection, eye infections, skin infection, endocarditis, and pneumonia among immunocompromised hosts, and in some cases, can be disseminated to other body parts .

-A. ustus infection symptoms
+What are A. ustus infection symptoms?